-The project baseline represents your expectations for the project.
-When you track actual project progress, you can use the baseline to compare your original plan for the project with the actual results.
-You can track which tasks started earlier or later than planned, exceeded their original budget, took longer than planned, and so on.
+The baseline in project management represents your expectations for the project.
+When you track actual project progress, you can use the project baseline to compare your original plan for the project with the actual results.
+You can track which tasks started earlier or later than planned, exceeded their baseline budget, took longer than planned, and so on.
 You may be able to use this information to prevent problems on future projects and make better time and budget estimates.

 After you finish building your plan, but before you begin to execute it, you are ready to set a baseline.
 After you save a baseline plan and begin updating your schedule, you may want to periodically save an interim plan.
 An interim plan is a snapshot of the evolving project plan at a time of your choice.
 For example, on a project lasting longer than a year, you might decide to save an interim plan on a quarterly basis.
 This can be used either for your own information or for reporting purposes.